 Stephanie Wong is a multi-instrumentalist who regularly performs on the oboe, baroque oboe, harpsichord and piano.
-She started piano at the age of 7, but only during graduate school did she begin to play the oboe, having had a desire to get back to playing in an ensemble (she played flute in school band).
-She self-taught herself for a while and then has studied under oboist Beth Levia for the past 8 years, and has since played in numerous orchestras, ensembles and chamber groups, including the University of Alberta Symphonic Wind Ensemble.
-She attended the Tafelmusik Baroque Summer Institute in Toronto in 2012.
-At present, Stephanie is baroque oboist in the Baroque ‘n’ Hearts chamber ensemble and is one half of Duo Ricercatore where she plays oboe and keyboard with guitarist and lutenist Renée Pérez Rodríguez.
-As part of the Opus@12 Chamber Concert Society (in which she is Vice-President), Stephanie organizes and plays in numerous and varied chamber ensembles throughout the year.
+She started piano at the age of 7, but only during graduate school did she begin to play the oboe, having had a desire to get back to playing in a group environment (she played flute in the school band).
+She self-taught herself for a while before studying under oboist Beth Levia for the past 8 years.
+Since then, she has played in numerous orchestras, wind ensembles and chamber groups.
+After attending the Tafelmusik Baroque Summer Institute, she has focused a lot of her musical activities on early music.
+She plays the baroque oboe (and other renaissance winds) in Convivencia Canadá, an

-Aside from the music world, Stephanie has degrees in math and chemistry, earning her doctorate in theoretical and computational chemistry.
-Having left computational science for now, she is currently working on her BEd at the UofA.
+Aside from the music world, Stephanie has degrees in math and education, and a doctorate in theoretical and computational chemistry.

 Anna Schulz, Violin/Viola

 Karine Desforges, French Horn

-Karine Desforges has played French Horn since she was 12 years old.
+Karine Desforges has played the French Horn since she was 12 years old.
 She performed with the Youth Symphony in Montreal for 6 years, and was a musician in the reserve band for 2 years.
 Karine’s military life brought her to Kingston in 2007 and she has been playing with Orchestra Kingston and BrassWerks.
 She has now moved to Edmonton and is playing with the MET and CSO.